tytydraco/yessleep/out/Dental_Damn.md

 I nodded.

-“There’s only one thing we can maybe do at this point.”
+“There’s only one thing we can maybe do at this point I am afraid.”

 “What?”
-I asked timidly.
+I asked timidly, imagining the worst.
+A toothless sad depressed me; forever.

 “There is a new procedure in trials.
 I can get you in, I think.”

-“Trial for what?”
+*“Trial for what?”*

 She told me.
 I shook my head in disbelief.
 Then I grabbed my jaw in belief.
 The pain was real.
 I was ready to try anything.